japila-books/spark-sql-internals/docs/spark-sql-LogicalPlanVisitor.md

 # LogicalPlanVisitor -- Contract for Computing Statistic Estimates and Query Hints of Logical Plan

-`LogicalPlanVisitor` is the <<contract, contract>> that uses the <<visit, visitor design pattern>> to scan a logical query plan and compute link:spark-sql-Statistics.adoc[estimates of plan statistics and query hints].
+`LogicalPlanVisitor` is the <<contract, contract>> that uses the <<visit, visitor design pattern>> to scan a logical query plan and compute spark-sql-Statistics.md[estimates of plan statistics and query hints].

 TIP: Read about the *visitor design pattern* in https://en.wikipedia.org/wiki/Visitor_pattern[Wikipedia].